 The ukulele is made up of a number of mostly wooden parts glued together to form a whole instrument.

 Knowing what part is called what will help you find your place.
-Here are the very basics for now:
+Here’s an image of the very basics for now:

 Buying An Ukulele: